-For every article written about cord-cutting and escaping cable bills, there are still many people watching traditional television—about 36 hours a week of it.
+For every article written about cord-cutting and escaping cable bills, many people still watch traditional television—about 36 hours a week of it.

 Live event-based programming like the NFL and award shows are still huge draws.
-Cable shows yet reach millions.
+Cable shows are yet to reach millions.
 Audiences care about the content, their favorite shows.